christophstrasen/WorldObserver/docs_internal/mvp.md

   - No tile highlighting, overlay windows, or interactive config UIs.
   - Debugging is via logging and simple `print` statements only.

-- **No automatic self-tuning or dynamic strategy switching**
+- **No automatic self-tuning beyond the current interest policy**
-  - Fact strategies (even just `"balanced"` for squares) do not automatically change at runtime based on load or subscriber counts in MVP.
+  - Probe quality follows the simple interest policy (drop-aware degrade + slow recovery) but there is no broader “strategy switching” surface.
-  - Any such behaviour is future work and requires explicit design.
+  - Any richer adaptive behaviour is future work and requires explicit design.

 - **No persistent config serialization**
   - `WorldObserver.config` is configured via Lua only.